-Voluminous, feminine and warm, pearl connoisseurs go nacres about them!
-These types of pearls are just so flattering to a woman's beauty.
+Voluminous, feminine and warm, pearl connoisseurs go nacres about these types of pearls because while diamonds may be forever the white south sea is just so flattering to a woman's beauty.

-Just take one look at the girl with the Pearl necklace, congresswomen Nancy Pelosi, (top of the page) wearing her unconventional pearl necklace strand, and you get the picture.
-As thick as a rope, the strand consists of contrasting combinations of 11-14 mm Golden and Black Tahitian Pearls.
-One of the most powerful women in the United States, Nancy is known for her beautiful pearl necklaces.
+Just take one look at the girl with the Pearl necklace, congress women Nancy Pelosi, (photo top of the page) wearing her unconventional pearl necklace strand, and you get the picture.
+As thick as a rope, this pearl strand consists of contrasting combinations of White, Golden and Black Tahitian Pearls of 11-14mm diameter. .
+One of the most powerful women in the United States, Nancy is known for her spectacular south sea pearl necklaces.

 Obscenely plump, they come in extra large sizes and a variety of shapes.
 The chart below shows the wide range of shapes.
 As you move from left to right the pearls become less expensive.

-The "south sea" misnomer can be traced back to the iconic founder of Mikimoto pearls.
-(Mikimoto was not the first to discover the pearl culturing technique) Kokichi Mikimoto thought Broome in Australia, might be a good location for pearl farming.
-Yep, he was right!
+Kokichi Mikimoto thought Broome in Australia, might be a good location for pearl farming.
+Yep, he was definitely right on the money there!
 You see, Mikimoto considered anything south of Japan, as the "South Seas".
-And so that is how the name "South Seas" Pearls stuck.
+And so that is how the name "South Seas" from South Sea Pearls stuck.

-Clever Mikimoto marketing was responsible for the perfecting the cultured pearling technique and thensuccessfully marketing them to the world.
-He changed the course of pearl history and stamped his own name onto pearls in the process.
-There was now an affordable alternative to Rare Natural Pearls.
+Mikimoto was responsible for perfecting the cultured pearling technique in Japan and then successfully marketing them to the world but not the actual discovery.
+Mikimoto changed the course of pearl history in developing the technique and then stamped his own name onto pearls in the process.
+There was now an affordable realistic alternative to Rare Natural Pearls.

 The following ar some of the world's finest producers: